 Ten years ago it was hard to imagine that you could bill a customer using a tiny hardware device connected to your smartphone.
-But Square changed the payment processing experience for small businesses and contractors forever.
+But Square — who recently rebranded to "Block" — changed the payment processing experience for small businesses and contractors forever.

 Pioneering a signature cubic payment terminal and intuitive POS app in early 2013, Square continues to chip away profits from bigger incumbent companies, one exciting product launch at a time.